La Bouche: Mainstream success with "Sweet Dreams" and "Be My Lover"

 The song "Sweet Dreams" had quickly caught the attention of Farian and he later secured the track through his MCI label.
-"Tonight Is The Night" went to Logic Records in Germany under the band name Le Click.
+"Tonight Is the Night" went to Logic Records in Germany under the band name Le Click.
 The single was released in 1994 and was a pan-European and Australian hit.
 It was later revealed that the rap performance was not done by Lane McCray, but by Robert Haynes, a former member of Le Click.

-It was followed by "Be My Lover" in March of 1995, which peaked at number one in Germany and Sweden, while also reaching the Top 10 in fourteen European countries.
+It was followed by "Be My Lover" in March 1995, which peaked at number one in Germany and Sweden, while also reaching the Top 10 in fourteen European countries.
 It also peaked at number 27 in 1995 and number 25 in 1996 in the UK Singles Chart when re-issued in that year.
-"Be my lover" went to number 1 on the U.S. Hot Dance Club Play chart in 1995 and climbed to number 6 on the Hot 100 in early 1996.
+"Be My Lover" went to number 1 on the US Hot Dance Club Play chart in 1995 and climbed to number 6 on the Hot 100 in early 1996.
 It was then re-released in the UK and reached a new peak of number 25.
-1996 It went on to win the ASCAP award for the "Most Played Song in America" and sold 6 million copies worldwide.
-In Australia it was the debut single (before Sweet Dreams) and reached a peak of #2.
+1996 It went on to win the ASCAP award for the "Most Played Song in America" and sold six million copies worldwide.
+In Australia it was the debut single (before Sweet Dreams) and reached a peak of No. 2.

-La Bouche went on to become one of the biggest Eurodance groups of the '90s, with a string of hits worldwide.
-The debut album Sweet Dreams was released on June 12, 1995, which went to number 13 in the U.S., featured two more hit single releases, "Fallin' in Love" (a cover of the 1975 Hamilton, Joe Frank & Reynolds song) and "I Love to Love".
+La Bouche went on to become one of the biggest Eurodance groups of the 1990s, with a string of hits worldwide.
+The debut album Sweet Dreams was released on 12 June 1995 and went to number 13 in the US, featured two more hit single releases, "Fallin' in Love" (a cover of the 1975 Hamilton, Joe Frank & Reynolds song) and "I Love to Love".

-While still with the group, Thornton had some American chart success as featured vocalist on the Le Click hit "Tonight is the Night", which reached number 68 on the Billboard Hot 100.
-The song was included on the U.S. version of La Bouche's debut album, peaking at number 28 on the Billboard 200.
+While still with the group, Thornton had some American chart success as featured vocalist on the Le Click hit "Tonight Is the Night", which reached number 68 on the Billboard Hot 100.
+The song was included on the US version of La Bouche's debut album, peaking at number 28 on the Billboard 200.
 It was certified platinum by the RIAA and sold over 8 million copies worldwide.
 Thornton provided guest vocals on a lot of dance projects on single releases such as on Orange Blue's "If You Wanna Be (My Only)", Comic's "I Surrender to Your Love", 100%'s "Power of the Light", Trance-Vision's "Take Me 2 Heaven 2 Nite" and Men Behind's "How Can I".

-All Mixed Up and S.O.S.